Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Which Connection to Use?

 BLE is the third option, if your Arduino board supports a Nordic UART connection.
-The pfodWebDesigner generates complete BLE sketches for the ESP32.
-Recent versions of Chrome and Edge browsers will connect using pfodWeb and the pfodApp Android will also connect.
+The pfodWebDesigner and the free Android pfodDesigner app generates complete BLE sketches for the ESP32 and other boards.
+You can connect using pfodWeb or the Android pfodApp Android.

 How Safe is the pfodWeb and pfodWebDesigner Code Base

-pfodWeb is pure html / js and does not use any external packages or downloads.
-You can run pfodWeb completely off-line with no internet connection.
+pfodWeb.html is pure html / js and does not use any external packages or downloads.
+You can run pfodWeb completely off-line with no internet connection. pfodProxy is written in Rust.

 pfodWebDesigner uses nodejs to run a local server on your computer.
 So you need to install nodejs on your computer, but no other modules need to be downloaded and once the main nodejs is installed you can run completely off-line with no internet connection. pfodWebDesigner.zip contains all the source code and comes with all necessary (un-compromised) nodejs packages it needs. pfodWebDesiger is also hosted on Github.